vianaxx/SimpleChattyBot/README.md

-Certainly!
-Here's a README for the Python program you provided:

 # Interactive Chatbot

 This Python program is an interactive chatbot that engages with the user through a series of questions and interactions.
 The chatbot has several functions, including greeting the user, guessing their age, counting numbers, and testing their literature knowledge.